-Holding a street party for national and local occasions is welcomed by Essex County Council.
+Holding a street event for national and local occasions is welcomed by Essex County Council.
 We have compiled some useful links and information to guide you, as well as some frequently-asked questions.
 Please feel free to contact us if you need any more information.

 Whom do we contact to close the road?

 In Essex, this is undertaken by the City, District or Borough Council using their Town and Police Clauses Act 1847 powers.
-To find out who your local council is visit the Government webpage at Apply to Hold a Street Party and put in your postcode.
+To find out who your local council is visit the Government webpage at Apply to Hold a Street Event and put in your postcode.

 Will a road closure application cost money?